dkbalachandar/effective-java-notes/README.md

 #### Disclaimer

-This is a summary/notes of the book "Effective Java by Joshua Bloch".
-The below notes are my personal notes and I hope it's not a copyright infringement.
+This is a summary of the book "Effective Java by Joshua Bloch".
+The below are my personal notes and I hope it's not a copyright infringement.
 If it is, please contact me in order to remove this file from github.

 ### Chapter 2: Creating and Destroying Objects